nggit/tremolo/README.md

 You can save it as `hello.py` and just run it with `python3 hello.py`.

+Your first *hello world* page with Tremolo will be at http://localhost:8000/hello.

 ## Misc
 Tremolo utilizes `SO_REUSEPORT` (Linux 3.9+) to load balance worker processes.